-Oh’s research areas include personal information management, information behavior, and information organization.
+Oh's research areas include personal information management, information behavior, and information organization.
 She studies how people manage and organize their digital files and how people use and interact with information in everyday life.
 In her project funded by the Alfred P. Sloan Foundation, she is investigating how researchers manage shared files in cloud storage for their collaborative projects.
-She has published in Journal of Documentation, Journal of the Association for Information Science and Technology, College & Research Libraries, Journal of Information Science, Libri, and Knowledge Organization, among other scholarly journals, and is writing a book on mobile news information behavior (Routledge).
-One of her works was selected as the Article of Interest by The Informed Librarian Online.
+She has published in Journal of Documentation, Journal of the Association for Information Science and Technology, College & Research Libraries, Journal of Information Science, Libri, and Knowledge Organization, among other scholarly journals, and published a book, Smartphones, current events, and mobile information behavior (Routledge).
 She is a recipient of the 2015 ALISE/Eugene Garfield Dissertation Award.

-Oh teaches graduate courses in information organization, metadata, and research methods.
-She serves as the governing board member of the Dublin Core Metadata Initiative (DCMI), the section editor of Open Information Science, and the editorial board member of Frontiers in Research Metrics and Analytics.
-She served as the chair of the Best Practices program at the 2021 DCMI Virtual Conference, the chair of the 2021 ALISE/Connie Van Fleet Award Committee, the co-chair of the ALISE/Jean Tague-Sutcliffe Doctoral Student Poster Competition in 2016 and the publicity chair of the International Conference on Asia-Pacific Digital Libraries in 2015.
+She teaches graduate courses in information organization, metadata, and research methods.
+She serves as the Governing Board member of the Dublin Core Metadata Initiative (DCMI), the Program Chair of the DCMI 2023 Annual Conference, and the Editorial Board member of Frontiers in Research Metrics and Analytics.
+She served as the Chair of the Best Practice track at the DCMI 2021 Annual Conference, the Chair of the 2021 ALISE/Connie Van Fleet Award Committee, the Co-Chair of the Best Practice track at the DCMI 2020 Annual Conference, the Co-Chair of the ALISE/Jean Tague-Sutcliffe Doctoral Student Poster Competition in 2016, and the Publicity Chair of the International Conference on Asia-Pacific Digital Libraries in 2015.

 What I Teach